beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/STATUS.md

 ## Deployment and cleanup

 Backend branch: `codex/hosted-staging-validation`.
-GPU worker `3ba06902` uses `codex-hosted-catalog-sdk-20260910` (SDK `aabff0fc`).
-Gateway source `8a1f5857` is running through Okteto source reload, using the existing `codex-hosted-fixes-recovery-20260910` image for bootstrap.
+GPU worker `8e290b6f` uses `codex-hosted-minimums-sdk-20260910` (SDK `e4a96fad`) with physical GPUs 2 and 3.
+Gateway source `69909674` is running through Okteto source reload, using the existing `codex-hosted-fixes-recovery-20260910` image for bootstrap.
 Internal API and Celery both use `codex-hosted-billing-fast-20260910` (`c6bd4c4`), from an isolated worktree; the user's dirty checkout and the existing staging auth hotfix were preserved.
-Frontend `11a1a184` is deployed to staging and browser-verified, preserving subsequent user changes to the layout, filters, connection snippets, and readiness indicators.
+Frontend `18d8dd6`, preserving the user’s staging base `53a7149b`, is deployed to staging and browser-verified, preserving subsequent user changes to the layout, filters, connection snippets, and readiness indicators.

 Hosted repository branch: `staging`; production defaults to `main`, which remains unchanged.
 One Qwen3-8B model, pinned weights `b968826d9c46dd6066d109eabc6255188de91218`, BF16, 32K context, vLLM image `361b68a01dd52d37e8a147407f7a55c7b91f9a29`, Beam image `d47bd0fd41fdab54`.